dondiegodelavega/au-commerce/README.md

 # au-commerce

-An e-commerce platform developed using aurelia-cli 0.27.0 and ES Next.
+An e-commerce platform developed using aurelia-cli 0.27.0 and TS.

 ## Setup